 If you still have trouble keeping up with laundry even doing one load a day, you may have too many clothes.
 Perhaps, weeding out your closets is a good idea.
 This was my problem before I did a huge closet cleanout for my whole home.

-Check out my Decluttering Series for tips on simplifying and decluttering your home.
+If you like this post, you should check out my Decluttering Series for tips on simplifying and decluttering your home.

 Let me know how this simple routine is working for you in the comments, and be sure to sign up for my emails for even more tips and tricks.